-Each board member shall serve a term of three (3) years, except the initial board shall be staggered so that two (2) persons will serve a term of one (1) year, two (2) persons will serve a term of two (2) years, and three (3) persons will serve a term of three (3) years.
-The term of office shall commence on May first (1st) of each year and shall continue until his or her successor is duly appointed and accepts such appointment, provided that the initial appointments shall be made as soon as practical after the adoption of this Section and such initial appointees shall service until May 1, 2011, May 1, 2012 and May 1, 2013 or until their successors are duly elected and accept such appointment.
-Except for appointments to the initial board, appointment shall be made at the regular April meeting of the Board of Aldermen.
-In the case of a death, removal or resignation of a board member, his/her successor shall be appointed to complete the unexpired term as soon after the position becomes vacant as is practical.
+Each Committee member shall serve a term of three (3) years, except the initial Committee shall be staggered so that two (2) persons will serve a term of one (1) year, two (2) persons will serve a term of two (2) years, and three (3) persons will serve a term of three (3) years.
+The term of office shall commence on May 1 of each year and shall continue until his or her successor is duly appointed and accepts such appointment, provided that the initial appointments shall be made as soon as practical after the adoption of this Section and such initial appointees shall service until May 1, 2011, May 1, 2012 and May 1, 2013 or until their successors are duly elected and accept such appointment.
+Except for appointments to the initial Committee, appointment shall be made at the regular April meeting of the Board of Aldermen.
+In the case of a death, removal or resignation of a board Committee, his/her successor shall be appointed to complete the unexpired term as soon after the position becomes vacant as is practical.

 To be eligible to be a member of the Parks and Recreation Advisory Committee, a person must meet the following requirements and qualifications: